Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/encryption-data-security/managing-smb3-encryption-in-transit.md

 ## Configuring Cluster-Level and Share-Level Encryption
-This section explains how to configure cluster-level encryption in Qumulo Core by using the Web UI and `qq` CLI and how to configure share-level encryption by using the `qq` CLI.
+This section explains how to configure cluster-level encryption in Qumulo Core by using the Qumulo Core Web UI and `qq` CLI and how to configure share-level encryption by using the `qq` CLI.

 ### To Configure Cluster-Level Encryption by Using the Qumulo Core Web UI